 Partner Universities and Organizations

-If you are a staff or faculty member from one of our partner institutions or organizations, please email Mary Grandinetti, Director of Study Abroad and International Learning, with any questions or inquires.
+If you are a staff or faculty member from one of our partner institutions or organizations, please email Mary Grandinetti, Director of Study Abroad and International Programs, with any questions or inquires.

 The deadline to nominate exchange students to study at bellarmine for the fall (August-December) semester or the Academic Year (August-May) is March 1.